 There are 4 reasons why self-publishing versus traditional publishing doesn’t matter

 Authors often wonder if they should bypass finding a traditional publisher and just self-publish their books.
 It’s a weighty question with a plethora of answers.
-Each option possesses a list of pros and cons, warranting careful consideration, but today I’ll share four reasons why it doesn’t really matter.
+Each option possesses a list of book publishing pros and cons, warranting careful consideration, but today I’ll share four reasons why it doesn’t really matter.

-Readership: Either way others can read our work.
+Either way, others can read our work.
 Although some write for personal gratification, almost all writers have a deep desire for other people to read their work.
 Even those who won’t admit it, generally have an inner yearning to share their words.
 Both self-publishing and traditional publishing can accomplish this.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!